GiuseppeChillemi/Extract_plus/readme.md

 ### Columns binding

-Is `/where` refinement is active, bind the `where-after` block to the columns context.
+Is `/after` refinement is active, binds the `where-after` block to the columns context.
 You will be able to access all the elements you have assigned a letter, even those with the `#no` keyword